RockAfeller2013/proxmox_helperscripts/Synology/README.md

 rsync -av --rsync-path="sudo rsync" /src/ user@host:/dst/

 # COMMON SYNology USE CASES

+--numeric-ids           don't map uid/gid values by user/group name --progress              show progress during transfer --update                skip files that are newer on the receiver --partial               keep partially transferred files --ignore-existing       skip updating files that exist on receiver --checksum        means compare the actual file contents using a checksum, rather than deciding whether a file has changed based on its modification time and size.
+--append-verify is specifically designed for files that are expected to grow/continue from an existing partial copy.
+For a general-purpose backup where files might change during the backup, --partial without --append-verify is the more conservative choice.

 # FULL BACKUP (preserve everything)
 rsync -aHAXv --numeric-ids --progress /volume2/ /volume1/backup/